Usui Policies and Procedures

 401(k) Savings Plan:

 The Company is committed to helping UIC employees attain their financial goals for retirement through the 401(k) Savings Plan.
-In general, all employees who are age 21 or older will be eligible to participate in the 401 (K) Plan.
-After completing one year of service, employees who have made deferrals will be eligible to receive a share of the Company’s matching contribution, if any, for the Plan Year.
+All employees are eligible to participate in the 401 (K) Plan and receive a share of the Company’s matching contribution, if any, for the Plan Year.

-It is the pleasure of the Company to offer awards to full time employees for one, five, ten, fifteen, twenty and twenty-five years of service.
+It is the pleasure of the Company to offer awards to full time employees for one, five, ten, fifteen, twenty, twenty-five, and thirty years of service.

 In order for the recognition gift to be awarded, the immediate manager must notify the Human Resources Department in writing or through email.